Call Me Back

 Capital gains tax planning (CGT) is another consideration for discretionary trusts.
 The annual exemption for CGT for discretionary trusts is currently £1,500.
 CGT rates for discretionary trusts on property is 20% or 24% for non-residential property (20% or 28% for 2023/24).

 Trustees can elect to hold over CGT on transferred assets, delaying the tax until those assets are sold or transferred to a beneficiary.
+Investment bonds held within a discretionary trust can offer tax advantages for growing the trust’s capital, as gains can be accumulated within the trust rather than distributed immediately.
+Trustees can choose to accumulate gains within the trust’s capital, which can impact future tax liabilities and enhance the investment potential of the trust.
 Under certain circumstances, CGT on distributions from discretionary trusts can be deferred and trustees can claim Principal Private Residence (PPR) relief when disposing of residential property.

 Who can be a Trustee?

-Anyone can be appointed as a trustee of a discretionary trust but they must be trustworthy and financially astute to manage the trust.
+Anyone can be appointed as a trustee of a discretionary trust, but they must be trustworthy and financially astute to manage the trust in accordance with the trust deed.
+Appointed trustees are responsible for overseeing the trust’s assets and making decisions regarding beneficiaries as outlined in the trust deed.
+Trustees are also responsible for the ongoing management of the trust, including investment decisions, compliance, record-keeping, and communication with beneficiaries.
 Trustees have more powers than other trustees to decide on distributions from the trust and can deny benefits to beneficiaries based on their discretion.

 To avoid conflict of interest, at least one trustee should be someone who has no interest in the trust.
 This ensures that trustees act impartially and in the best interest of the beneficiaries and the trust.